w3c/wai-curricula/content/index.md

 {% include excol.html type="middle" %}

 The curricula have different sets of modules.
-These sets can be combined to address the needs of several roles together.
+You can combine these sets to address the needs of several roles together.
 The introductory modules address all roles, and subsequent sets address specific roles.
 Each set consists of:

 ### Prerequisites